 January 19, 2016

 Periodontal disease is the most common clinical condition occurring in adult dogs and cats, and is entirely preventable.
 By three years of age, most dogs and cats have some evidence of periodontal disease.
-Unfortunately, other than bad breath, there are few signs of the disease process evident to the owner, and professional dental cleaning and periodontal therapy often comes too late to prevent extensive disease or to save teeth.
-As a result, periodontal disease is usually under-treated, and may cause multiple problems in the oral cavity and may be associated with damage to internal organs in some patients as they age.
+Unfortunately, other than bad breath, there are few signs of the disease process evident to the owner, and professional dental cleaning and periodontal therapy often come too late to prevent extensive disease or to save teeth.
+As a result, periodontal disease is usually under-treated, may cause multiple problems in the oral cavity, and may be associated with damage to internal organs in some patients as they age.

 The real problem develops as plaque and calculus spread under the gum line.
-Bacteria in this ‘sub-gingival’ plaque set in motion a cycle of damage to the supporting tissues around the tooth, eventually leading to loss of the tooth.
-Bacteria under the gum line secrete toxins, which contribute to the tissue damage if untreated.
+Bacteria in this ‘sub-gingival’ plaque set in motion a cycle of damage to the supporting tissues around the tooth, eventually leading to the loss of the tooth.
+Bacteria under the gum line secrete toxins, which contribute to tissue damage if untreated.
 These bacteria also stimulate the animal’s immune system.
 The initial changes cause white blood cells and inflammatory chemical signals to move into the periodontal space (between the gum or bone and the tooth).
 The function of the white blood cells is to destroy the bacterial invaders, but chemicals released by the overwhelmed white blood cells cause damage to the supporting tissues of the tooth.
-Instead of helping the problem, the patient’s own protective system actually worsens the disease when there is severe build-up of plaque and tartar.
+Instead of helping the problem, the patient’s own protective system actually worsens the disease when there is a severe build-up of plaque and tartar.

 Periodontal disease includes gingivitis (inflammation [reddening] of the gums) and periodontitis (loss of bone and soft tissue around the teeth).
 There is a wide range in the appearance and severity of periodontal disease, which often cannot be properly evaluated or treated without general anesthesia for veterinary patients.
 Effects within the oral cavity include damage to or loss of gum tissue and bone around the teeth, development of a hole (‘fistula’) from the oral cavity into the nasal passages causing nasal discharge, fractures of the jaw following weakening of the jaw bone, and bone infection (‘osteomyelititis’).
 Bacteria from the mouth can enter the bloodstream and are carried around the body.
 Studies in dogs have shown that periodontal disease is associated with microscopic changes in the heart, liver, and kidneys.